slrAU/StoryOP/README.md

 For those of you that are already familiar with StoryQ and just want to jump right in,

-1. Add `StoryOP.pas` to your test project, or add it's location to the search path.
+1. Add `StoryOP.pas` to your test project, or add it's location to your test project's search path.

 2. Add `StoryOP` to the `uses` clause of your test unit.